Weight Loss: The Facts

 BMI over 40 = very obese

-However, if you are of south Asian or Chinese ethnicity, a healthy BMI is 23 or lower.
-That’s because, according to the National Institute for Health and Care Excellence (NICE), people from south Asia and China have a higher risk of developing type 2 diabetes than white populations.
+However, if you’re black or are of south Asian or Chinese ethnicity, an ideal (healthy) BMI is lower than 25.
+That’s because, according to the National Institute for Health and Care Excellence (NICE), people from these populations have a higher risk of developing type 2 diabetes than white Europeans (iii).

 You can calculate your BMI yourself or ask your GP to do it.
 Alternatively you can use the online NHS BMI healthy weight calculator.

-Many doctors are also using waist measurement to determine how your weight could be affecting your long-term health, as having a large amount of fat around your middle increases your risk for heart problems as well as type 2 diabetes.
+Many doctors are also using waist measurement to determine how your weight could be affecting your long-term health, as having a large amount of fat around your middle increases your risk for some health problems such as heart disease, type 2 diabetes, cancer and stroke (iv).

 It’s also a good idea to calculate your waist-to-hip ratio, as this can give an even more accurate estimation of any health risks that may be caused by your weight.
 After measuring your waist, measure your hips (the widest part), then divide the waist measurement by the hip measurement.

-If you’re a woman, your waist-to-hip ratio should be 0.85 or less and 1.0 if you’re a man.
+If you’re a woman, your waist-to-hip ratio should be 0.85 or less and 1.0 if you’re a man (v).
 If it’s higher, it suggests you’re carrying too much weight around your middle, and you may have a higher-than-normal risk of developing type 2 diabetes and heart disease.

 Which diet: calories, fat or carbs?